Ichoran/teensy-stimulus/LabView/README.md

-# LabView interface to Teensy-Stimulus
+# LabView interface to Ticklish

-The Virtual Instrument here contains a minimal interface to the Teensy Stimulus system running on a Teensy board.
+The Virtual Instrument here contains a minimal interface to the Ticklish system running on a Teensy board.
 The main sub-VI can be detatched and used in other VIs.